 In a small bowl whisk the egg with the salt.
 With a pastry brush, brush the

 glaze gently on the top and sides of the dough, smoothing the rings of dough.

 Bake for 15

-minutes and then reduce the oven temperature to 350 degrees F (177 degrees C).
-Bake
+minutes and then reduce the oven temperature to 350 degrees F (180 degrees

-slightly ajar, let the shell dry out for about 30 minutes.
+so the shell can further dry out (about 30-45 minutes).
 Remove from oven and

 finish cooling on a wire rack.